Elmartino4/mechanical-factory/README.md

 - mossy cobble + ice -> prismarine

 ### Seive :yellow_circle:
-works by dispensing *input* into a scaffolding, after 40 redstone ticks an item is dropped and the scaffolding is broken
+works by dispensing *input* into a scaffolding, after 30 game ticks an item is dropped and the scaffolding is broken

 #### Formatting is as follows
  - input (weighing of no drop)